UNICEF Uganda Situation Report No. 3 (Ebola Virus Disease) - 21 November 2022 - Uganda

 Situation overview and humanitarian needs

 According to Ministry of Health (MoH) reports, 21 November marked 66 days of responding to the Ebola outbreak since the confirmation of the first case on 19 September and declaration of an outbreak on 20 September.
-A total of 141 confirmed Ebola cases with 55 confirmed deaths of which 11 children and seven health workers are among the confirmed deaths and 79 recoveries had been reported as of 19 November.
+1 A total of 141 confirmed Ebola cases2 with 55 confirmed deaths3 of which 11 children4 and seven health workers5 are among the confirmed deaths and 79 recoveries had been reported as of 19 November.
 Ebola infections are confirmed in nine districts: Jinja, Masaka, Kampala, Wakiso, Kagadi, Mubende, Kyegegwa, Kassanda and Bunyangabu.
 MoH attributes the spread of the virus to movements of contacts and symptomatic individuals to new areas.
 Bunyangabu and Kagadi districts have been dropped from the follow up list because they have completed 42 days, which is two incubation cycles of the disease without a case.

 UNICEF is scaling up risk communication and community engagement to reinforce early reporting and treatment seeking and adherence to case management and infection prevention protocols such as isolation.
 Further focus on mental health and psychosocial support is critical for preventing and addressing stigma against families affected by Ebola and for the reintegration of survivors within the communities.
 The Ministry of Health, with support from partners has established an Ebola Survivor’s programme that aims to provide integrated health, psychosocial care and other services to survivors.